Questions to Ask Your Public Defender at First Meeting

 TL;DR

-Public defenders handle 200–400+ cases simultaneously, well above the American Bar Association's recommended maximum of 150 felony cases per year.
+Public defenders often handle hundreds of cases simultaneously, well above the American Bar Association's recommended maximum of 150 felony cases per year.
 Your first meeting may be 10–15 minutes, often at the courthouse before a hearing.
 To make it count, ask focused questions: What is their current caseload?
 When will discovery be received?
 What motions do they plan to file?
 Are there immediate deadlines?
 What is the realistic range of outcomes?
 The answers tell you whether your case is getting real attention or default processing.
 Being a prepared, documented, engaged client is the single most effective way to get better representation from an overloaded defender.

 What Questions to Ask Your Public Defender